n = DateDiff(interval, date1, date2[, firstdayofweek[, firstweekofyear]])

 You can use the function to determine how many specified time intervals exist between two dates.
 For example, you might use function to calculate the number of days between two dates, or the number of weeks between today and the end of the year.

 To calculate the number of days between date1 and date2, you can use either day of year ("y") or day ("d").
 If interval is day of the week ("w"), then function returns the number of weeks between the two dates.
 If date1 falls on a Monday, then function counts the number of Mondays until date2.
 It counts date2 but not date1.
-If interval is Week ("ww"), however, the function returns the number of calendar weeks between the two dates.
-It counts the number of Sundays between date1 and date2.
+If interval is Week ("ww"), however, then function returns the number of calendar weeks between the two dates.
+Function counts the number of Sundays between date1 and date2.
 Function counts date2 if it falls on a Sunday; but it doesn't count date1, even if it does fall on a Sunday.

 If date1 refers to a later point in time than date2, then the function returns a negative number.
 The firstdayofweek argument affects calculations that use the "w" and "ww" interval symbols.

-If date1 or date2 is a date literal, the specified year becomes a permanent part of that date.
-However, if date1 or date2 is enclosed in quotation marks (" ") and you omit the year, the current year is inserted in your code each time the date1 or date2 expression is evaluated.
+If date1 or date2 is a date literal, then the specified year becomes a permanent part of that date.
+However, if date1 or date2 is enclosed in quotation marks (" ") and you omit the year, then the current year is inserted in your code each time the date1 or date2 expression is evaluated.
 This makes it possible to write script that can be used in different years.

 s = "Days from today: " & DateDiff("d", Now, theDate)